rshym/meta-xt-prod-devel-rcar-gen4/README.md

 This is a release 1.0 of the Xen-based development product for the S4-based boards.

-This release provides the following features:
+This release provides the following features (depending on the SOC):

- - Xen build compatible with S4 SoC
+ - Xen build compatible with S4 and V4H SoC
  - Thin Dom0
  - Driver domain (DomD), which has access to all available hardware
  - Optional generic domain (DomU)